gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 ## Outline

-- CPU models in gem5​
+- Learn about CPU models in gem5
   - AtomicSimpleCPU, TimingSimpleCPU, O3CPU, MinorCPU, KvmCPU​
 - Using the CPU models​
   - Set-up a simple system with two cache sizes and three CPU models​